 - The Sport Fishing Education Program will not provide staff or equipment for “competitive” fishing events, derbies or tournaments.
 The following criteria also apply to “catch and release” competitive events.
 A competitive fishing event is any event that involves the catching of fish as a requirement for the awarding of prizes, trophies, certificates, ribbons, or special recognition of any kind.
 Raffles or drawings may be used to award prizes to individuals, who have registered for the event or have participated in an educational process and as long as the distribution of prizes is not tied in any way to the catching of fish.

-- You must submit an application each school year you want a program.
+- There is a limit of one sport-fishing program, per classroom, per school year.
+You must submit an application each school year you want a program.
 We do not carryover applications to the next school year.

 - To increase your chances of being drawn: